-- ▶ In the project manager, highlight the node Screens. - ▶ With New screen in the context menu you create a new screen.
+In the project manager, highlight the node Screens.

+With New screen in the context menu you create a new screen.

-A screen with the name "Screen 0" is automatically created.
-You can change the properties of the screen in the property window.
+A screen with the name Screen 0 is automatically created.
+You can change the properties of the screen in the properties window.

-- ► In the General group, enter the name Complete overview screen name and ensure that the screen is a standard screen type. - ▶ In the Frame section, ensure that the screen is assigned to the Main frame.
+- In the group, enter Generalthe screen name Complete overview and make sure that the screen is a standard screen type. - In the property Frame, make sure that the screen is assigned to the Frame Main.

-► Create a screen named "Navigation bar".
+▶ Create a screen named "Navigation bar".
 Assign the Navigation frame to this screen.